goFrendiAsgard/kokoropy/README.md

 * You can use route directive in bottle.py, since bottle.py is the core of kokoropy.
 * kokoropy is built based on HMVC pattern, like laravel, fuelPHP and CodeIgniter+HMVC
 * kokoropy doesn't have any other dependencies.
 You can even run it without Apache or nginx
-* kokoropy has a funny dragon guarding important source codes, just as laravel :)

 __PS:__ This is my pet-project, and might be not stable.
 It is not ready for production purpose (yet)